 Ari specializes in making disruptive and visionary futures tangible and reachable.
 His passion is to change our beliefs about what's possible, helping to ensure a more beneficial future for all.

-author and ageism activist, this chair rocks
+author and ageism activist, This Chair Rocks

 aubrey de grey

-anti-aging pioneer / chief science officer & co-founder, sens research foundation
+anti-aging pioneer / chief science officer & co-founder, SENS Research Foundation

 Dr. Aubrey de Grey is a biomedical gerontologist based in Mountain View, California, USA, and is the Chief Science Officer of SENS Research Foundation, a biomedical research charity that performs and funds laboratory research dedicated to combating aging.
 He is also VP of New Technology Discovery at AgeX Therapeutics, a biotechnology startup developing new therapies in the field of biomedical gerontology.
 He received his BA in computer science and PhD in biology from the University of Cambridge.
 His research interests encompass the characterization of all the types of self-inflicted cellular and molecular damage that constitute mammalian aging and the design of interventions to repair and/or prevent that damage.
-Dr. de Grey is a Fellow of both the Gerontological Society of America and the American Aging Association, and sits on the editorial and scientific advisory boards of numerous journals and organizations.
+Aubrey is a Fellow of both the Gerontological Society of America and the American Aging Association, and sits on the editorial and scientific advisory boards of numerous journals and organizations.

-ai developer/ nanotech ninja/ cellular agriculture researcher, the knowledge society
+AI developer/ nanotech ninja/ cellular agriculture researcher, The Knowledge Society

-artist / innovator and founder, studio roosegaarde
+artist / innovator and founder, Studio Roosegaarde

 Dutch artist and innovator Daan Roosegaarde is a creative thinker who makes social designs that explore the relationship between people, technology and space.
 His fascination with nature and technology is reflected in his iconic designs such as Smart Highway (solar-powered roads that glow at night), Waterlicht (a virtual flood) and Smog Free Project (the world’s largest outdoor air purifier, which makes jewellery from smog).
 Daan graduated from The Berlage Institute with a Master’s in architecture.
 He founded